briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

     preclude a safe design.

-    6. _(6)_ Exemption: The site where soil-disturbing activities are conducted shall be exempt from the requirements of this [Section 1357.09][CF Section 1357.09] if it can be shown to the satisfaction of the Village Engineer that the site is part of a larger common plan of development where the stormwater management requirements for the site are provided by an existing SCMs, or if
+    6. _(6)_ Exemption: The site where soil-disturbing activities are conducted shall be exempt from the requirements of this [Section 1357.09][CFCO 1357.09] if it can be shown to the satisfaction of the Village Engineer that the site is part of a larger common plan of development where the stormwater management requirements for the site are provided by an existing SCMs, or if